Diversity and Inclusion

 In a special subsidiary, Shiseido's Hanatsubaki Factory Co., Ltd., 34 employees, primarily developmentally challenged individuals, are working at the four locations in Tokyo, Osaka and Kakegawa.

-As of 2017, the number of employees with disabilities accounts for 3.30% in Shiseido Company, Limited and 2.02% in the domestic Shiseido Group as a whole.
+As of June 1, 2018, the number of employees with disabilities accounts for 3.19% in Shiseido Company, Limited and 2.04% in the Shiseido Group in Japan as a whole.

 Employment of Foreign Personnel